StephenGriffies/StephenGriffies.github.io/_pages/book.md

 This webpage provides links to drafts of an ongoing book project that aims to provide an intellectual foundation for the study of Geophysical Fluid Mechanics.
-It is an over-the-top project that has been my passion for many years, with much more work remaining.
+It has been a passion of mine for many years, with much more work remaining.
 Feedback is welcome on any portion of the project.
-Note that in addition to the text, this project offers a full solution manual for teachers and students.
+Note that in addition to the text, this project offers a full solution manual, available upon request from teachers.

 </p>